-Theseus: A Magical Journey by Nathan Colwell - Book
+Theseus: A Magical Journey by N. Colwell - Book

-Chicago-based magician-author-creator-teacher, Nathan Colwell‘s new book is themed around a card plot adapted from the thought problem “The Ship of Theseus.”
+Chicago-based magician-author-creator-teacher, N. Colwell‘s book is themed around a card plot adapted from the thought problem “The Ship of Theseus.”
 Theseus addresses the age-old question: If something has each of its parts replaced, and each replacement is negligible, does its identity stay the same through this process of change?

 From the foreword by Marcus Eddie: